FravBox/YagCCs/Thread Management/readme.md

 There are 2 commands.
 You should use both.
 Add `master base thread management.yag` first.
 This handles the thread database and all the text commands.
 The second command is `emoji thread mgmt.yag` which lets you use emoji reactions so you don't have to type commands.

-**If you used an older version of this command**
-This is backwards compatible!
+**If you used an older version of this command**, this is backwards compatible!
 <details><summary>But here are the changes you might care about</summary>
-- This works for all free users; you shouldn't have to worry about hitting db limits anymore.
+* This works for all free users; you shouldn't have to worry about hitting db limits anymore.
-- Old CC guessed who the thread OP was.
+* Old CC guessed who the thread OP was.
 This version *actually knows* who the Thread OP is.
-- I took out the "thread list" part completely.
+* I took out the "thread list" part completely.
 There's just no way to make this universally work for everyone.
 Please code your own custom solution; sorry.
-- Otherwise, this is functionally the same CC but with the added "pinners" and "@everyone/here" features.
+* Otherwise, this is functionally the same CC but with the added "pinners" and "@everyone/here" features.
 </details>